Roadside assistance in Switzerland: insurance policies in comparison

 What is breakdown insurance?

-Costs of Swiss motor clubs
+Costs for Swiss motoring clubs

 Car insurance costs